oscarskjal/Flask_CV/README.md

-This is my computervision Flask backend to my Vue.js application about arcada!
+This is my computer vision Flask backend to my Vue.js application about Arcada!
 The Frontend app in question: https://github.com/oscarskjal/cv_arcada

 To run this backend, simply do as follows:

-1. Clon the repository using git clone <Url to this repo>
+1. Clone the repository using git clone <Url to this repo>

 2. open the repo